maprpartners/citibike/README.md

     Also make sure that the network security group for the MapR Sandbox is modified to use the nsg of K8s workers

-Step 4: Configure K8s client on MapR Sandbox
+Step 3: Configure K8s client on MapR Sandbox, yes, we are going

-    login to the MapR Sandbox as root
+    login to the MapR Sandbox as centos using your private key that was given in Step 2, then 'sudo su' to become root

     git clone https://github.com/maprpartners/citibike.git